 "It might seem premature to call this Nashville singer's first full-length a break-through, but that's very much the way it sounds...Moody, restive, and purposeful, Niceley has made one of the most purely beautiful records of the year."

-Roy Kasten - NO DEPRESSION magazine
+Roy Kasten - NO DEPRESSION magazine (review of Luminous)

 "Niceley's impressive Billie Holiday-inspired vocal style has earned her critical praise in Music City...
 Her live performances are consistently superb, bringing the record's production polish to life and then some..."